wp-plugins/rio-video-gallery/readme.txt

 Tags: Video Gallery, YouTube, Vimeo, Dailymotion Requires at least: 3.5
 Tested up to: 4.2.4
-Stable tag: 2.0
+Stable tag: 2.1
 License: GPLv2

 == Description ==

-A powerful Video Gallery plugin that allows you to embed videos from YouTube, Vimeo and Daily motion through categories.
+A powerful Video Gallery plugin that allows you to embed videos from YouTube, Vimeo and Dailymotion through categories.
 You can manage them through a neat and user-friendly settings panel.
-Also added a help option for your reference.
+Also included a help section for your reference.

 == Installation ==